aws-samples/amazon-connect-agent-hold-pause-resume-recording/README.md

 3. From the CCP, place the call on hold.
 Speak into the mic as the agent.
 4. From the CCP, remove the call from hold.
 Speak into the mic as the agent and then end the call.
 5. Navigate to Contact Seach within the Amazon Connect Console and locate the call.
 Play the call recording to confirm that no audio was captured while the call was on hold.
 6. Navigate to Dynamo DB  and explore the table items of the **HoldEventLogTable**.
-Confirm ONHOLD and OFFHOLD events exist.
+Confirm CONNECTED and CONNECTED_ONHOLD events exist.

 ## Conclusion